saraswathyamjith/esolangs/README.md

   - **Subset**: 30 problems

 ### 0815
-An esolang 0815 is based around a queue and 3 registers.
+0815 is an esolang based around a queue and 3 registers.
 It only understands hexadecimal, so every numeric input and output is in hexadecimal.
 Everything that is not an instruction is a comment.
+0815 has been tested on two benchmarks, both HumanEval and our own EsoEval (collection of simple problems).

 - **`0815val.py`**
   Evaluates **OpenAI's gpt-4o-mini** for code generation in 0815 on the HumanEval benchmark with a two-shot approach.